Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 660 should theoretically be a lot better than the GeForce GT 420 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 660 should in theory be much better than the GeForce GT 420 in general. (explain)

-Texel RateThe GeForce GTX 660 will be quite a bit (approximately 1300%) better at texture filtering than the GeForce GT 420. (explain)
+Texel RateThe GeForce GTX 660 should be a lot (about 1300%) faster with regards to AF than the GeForce GT 420. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison